Last update: 6 months ago

 - Cooking/kettles – Boiling liquids while cooking.
 Both cooking and boiling the kettle are major culprits when it comes to adding water to the air.
 All of that water vapour has to go somewhere.

 - Indoor clothes drying, – Another huge contributor to the household humidity level.
 Drying clothes on radiators, especially during the winter, pumps a horrendous amount of water into the air.
 You may have seen condensation on the wall above the radiator, this is a tiny fraction of the water vapour released.

 - Bathing/showering – It almost goes without saying that taking a bath or shower releases a lot of water into the air.

-How to get rid of condensation
+How to get rid of damp and stop condensation

 How to stop condensation on windows

 - Wipe the affected windows with a squeegee and dry the window, windowsill and surrounding area with a towel.

 - Open the windows to let damp air out and dry air in.